TroyFletcher/AT101_Split56/README.md

 ' to enter is trying to work around the muscle memory.
 It's not working so far.

+Space to Alt+Space is to open the windows context menu

     Layer 2
     MrecM11 M12 M13  4$  5%  6^          7&    8*    9(    0) Conf   BOOT